Qowaiv/qowaiv-domainmodel/README.md

     }

     // The method that is triggered when an EntryLineAdded
-    // is triggered by the ApplyEvent(s) method. internal void When(EntryLineAdded @event)
+    // is processed by the ApplyEvents method called from AddLines above. internal void When(EntryLineAdded @event)
     {
         enties.Add(new EntryLine